Nazaria-i-Pakistan Trust

-Nazaria-i-Pakistan Trust is a non-parochial national academic cum research institution for promoting the Ideology of Pakistan as declared by Quaid-i-Azam Mohammad Ali Jinnah and Allama Mohammad Iqbal.
+Idara Nazaria-i-Pakistan is a non-parochial national academic cum research institution for promoting the Ideology of Pakistan as declared by Quaid-i-Azam Mohammad Ali Jinnah and Allama Mohammad Iqbal.
 Nazaria-i-Pakistan was established in July 1992 by former Chief Minister of Punjab Ghulam Haider Wyne (Late).
 To perform this role the trust aims at those objectives for which Pakistan was established, recalling sacrifices rendered to achieve it, and creating awareness among people, particularly youth, about its ideological basis and its Islamic cultural heritage.

 Trust activities

 The trust has multi-faceted objectives, such as preservation of the spirit and memory of the Pakistan Movement and propagation and projection of the Ideology of Pakistan; to work on national unity and to promote the ideology of Pakistan.

 Leadership

 Below is a list of current and former chairmen's of the Nazaria-i-Pakistan Trust.